3

 Arran Coastal Way Trip highlights

 The Isle of Arran, or 'Scotland in Miniature' as it’s often referred to, is a most beautiful, varied and interesting place.
 Experience Highlands, Lowlands, sheep, hairy coos, waterfalls, white sand beaches, locally-distilled whisky and traditional 'haggis' all in one week.
-It is the biggest island in the Firth of Clyde and also the most accessible island on Scotland's West Coast, with a regular 1-hour ferry crossing immediately drawing you in.
+It is the biggest island in the Firth of Clyde and also the most accessible island on Scotland's West Coast, with a regular 1-hour ferry crossing from near Glasgow drawing you in.
 When you arrive, the silhouette of Goat Fell dominates the horizon.

-The land of the island was formed from 500 million years ago, the big peaks are much younger, around 58 million years.
+The island was formed 500 million years ago, the big peaks are much younger, around 58 million years.
 Much of the island was once connected to what became North America and the island has been shaped by nature from the stunning fells in the north to the undulating pastures in the south and is a geologist's paradise.
 On this walking holiday you follow most of the Arran Coastal Way, classified as one of "Scotland's Great Trails".
 This was conceived in the 1990s by two locals (Hugh McKerrell and Richard Sim) who had a dream to create a walk around the island’s entire coastline.
-Encounter a variety of rocky outcrops, sumptuous sandy beaches and plenty of interesting historical places.
-These include the caves along the west coast, that have been used by smugglers and preachers alike, through to iron-age stone circles.
+Encounter a variety of rocky outcrops, sumptuous sandy beaches and interesting historical places.
+These include the caves along the west coast, that have been used by smugglers and Kings, through to iron-age stone circles.
 No two days on this walk will be the same.
 Arran is where James Hutton in the 1780s demonstrated rock uncomformity and showed the great age of the earth.
 There are not many places on Earth where over 3 kms, you can see evidence of changing environments that span more than 100 million years from Devonian to Permian times.
 The island also has fossilized tracks of giant millipedes called Arthropleura as well as Chirotherium dinosaur hand and footprints.
 There are also some good wildlife spotting opportunities along the walk, from deer, seals, Basking sharks to Golden eagles; so bring some binoculars with you.

 Countries: